-We don’t give it too much thought when we see a large display of apples at the front of the store.
-So it may surprise you to find out that there are more than 7500 species of apples grown worldwide.
+We don’t give it too much thought when seeing a large display of apples at the store’s front.
+It may surprise you to find out that more than 7500 species of apples grown worldwide.
 So when it comes to juicing at home, are all apples created equal?

-Let’s have a look at the different types of apples that are available to you, and why you might want to choose these various apples over the others.
+Let’s look at the best apples for juicing, including different apple varieties available to you at the grocery store and why you might want to choose them over the others.

-The red delicious apple is the go-to for many home juicers, especially here in the United States.
-The ‘natural’ flavor of apples is tart.
-Some apples produce more sugar than others, which gives them a sweeter taste to mask the tartness.
+The Red Delicious apple is the go-to for many home juicers, especially here in the United States.
+The ‘natural’ flavor of apples is sweet and tart.
+Some apples produce more sugar than others, which gives them a sweeter taste to mask the tart flavor.

 The red delicious is also one of the species of apple that is highest in nutrients, such as fiber and antioxidants.
-This leads to an interesting debate for many juicers, as most of the nutritional value of an apple is contained in its skin.
+This leads to an interesting debate for many juicers, as most of the apple’s nutritional value is contained in its skin.

 To get the highest amount of nutrition from your apples, it makes sense to leave the skin on for the juicing process.
-(This produces ‘cloudy juice’, which is darker in color, and tastes different to what you may be used to).
+(This produces ‘cloudy juice,’ which is darker in color and tastes different from what you may be used to).

-The other side of the great apple skin debate is that most apples are heavily treated with pesticides, which may linger in the skin.
-So by leaving the skin on during juicing, you may also be introducing lead and arsenic in to your juice!
+The other side of the great apple skin debate is that most apples are heavily treated with pesticides, linger in the skin.
+By leaving the skin on during juicing, you may also introduce lead and arsenic into your juice!

 Of course, you can avoid the whole problem by taking a little bit more time and money to source organic apples for your juice.
 But not everybody is willing to do this, so leave the skin on at your peril!